 4 April 1617 : The death in Edinburgh of John Napier, the hugely influential mathematician who invented logarithms, who produced a calculating machine, and who did much to further the interests of the decimal point in mathematics.

-12 February 1624: Goldsmith and philanthropist George Heriot dies.
+12 February 1624: The death in London of Goldsmith and philanthropist George Heriot.

 27 March 1625: King James I/VI dies at the age of 58.
 His eldest son, Prince Henry, had died in 1612, so James is succeeded by his younger son, Charles.
 Charles I is aged 24 and knows little about being a king: except, he believes, that it comes with a Divine Right to rule direct from God.

 13 June 1625: King Charles I marries Henrietta Maria, daughter of King Henry IV of France.

 29 May 1630: The birth in London of the future King Charles II.